Make Your Experience Count: Careers in EFLBy Maricela Breedlove

 A career in teacher training can be especially appealing if you have a passion for teaching and are eager to pass on the knowledge and skills you have gained from your experiences to teachers who are just starting out in the field.

-Much like management positions, becoming a teacher trainer may or may not require additional qualifications (DELTA), but this will depend on the center you are looking to work in and their needs.
+Much like management positions, becoming a teacher trainer may or may not require additional qualifications (like the DELTA), but this will depend on the center you are looking to work in and their needs.
 One tip is to find schools that have teacher training programs and work for them in another role while you wait for a position as a teacher trainer to become available.
 The reason for this is because once someone lands a job in this field, they don’t give up their role easily.

 Teacher trainers are in demand, and positions are offered at TEFL/TESOL training centers and language schools around the world.
-This career path offers an opportunity for EFL teachers to stay in the classroom setting, but to advance beyond teaching English.
+This career path offers an opportunity for EFL teachers to stay in the classroom setting but to advance beyond teaching English.
 Teacher trainers are also encouraged to stay on top of trends in TEFL/TESOL and may attend or present at national or international TEFL/TESOL conferences.

 Most experienced EFL teachers are able to pinpoint the good, the bad, and the ugly about the various curriculums they have worked with, making them prime candidates to keep improving the field with their ideas as a curriculum designer.
 After all, who better to create a curriculum than someone who has taught, and sometimes muddled through, various ones?